3gstudent/Homework-of-C-Language/README.md

 ### EnableSeTakeOwnershipPrivilege.cpp

-Enable the SeTakeOwnershipPrivilege of current process and then have write access to a registry key.
+Enable the SeTakeOwnershipPrivilege of current process and then have write access to a registry key "hklm\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options".
+Then we can write it in "Medium" permission.

+Eg.

+`reg add "hklm\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options" /v takeownership /t REG_SZ /d "C:\\Windows\\System32\\calc.exe"`

 We will have write access on the system' registry key.